prathameshnium/prathameshnium/README.md

 ---

 ### 👨‍💻 About Me
-I am passionate about experimental physics and leveraging programming to build robust solutions for scientific measurement and discovery.
+I am passionate about experimental physics and leveraging programming to build robust solutions for scientific measurement and analysis.

 - 🔭 **Research Focus:** My research involves the study of multiferroic composites.
 - 🔬 **Core Skills:** My expertise lies in creating custom programs for instrument control and automating complex data analysis pipelines.